hwlabnitc/hwlabnitc.github.io/README.md

 In the docs folder, the index.md file contains the main page of the site and the other markdown files contains other content of the site.

-The site is dplit between 2 folders:
+The site is split between 2 folders:

 1. MIPS
 2. Verilog